mandana-g/Dermatology/README.md

 # Objectives

-Assisting dermatologists in identifying the key features that most influence their diagnoses of erythemato-squamous diseases
+Assisting dermatologists in identifying the key features that most influence their diagnoses of erythemato-squamous diseases.

 # Methodology